mlflow/mlflow-website/website/blog/2024-06-26-llm-as-judge/index.md

 ```

 On top of this let's use mlflow default metrics for the evaluators.
-In this case mlflow wll use roberta-hate-speech model to detect the toxicity
+In this case mlflow wll use roberta-hate-speech model to detect the toxicity.
+This is important to the company at hand because it assures that their content is not considered offensive.

 ```python
 # Log and evaluate the model